 If you are experiencing a short term financial emergency which is unforeseen and beyond your control then you should come and see the Funding Team in the first instance.
 You will need to demonstrate that you had initially made adequate financial arrangements to support yourself throughout your studies, including paying your tuition fees and that your current situation is temporary.

 EU students who receive UK funding as a Migrant Worker

-Starting from 2015/16 academic year, migrant worker funding, for both maintenance and tuition fees, will be released on a ‘per term’ basis.
-This means migrant worker students will need to provide evidence of their continuous employment at the start of each term.
+Since the 2015/16 academic year, migrant worker funding, for both maintenance and tuition fees, will be released on a ‘per term’ basis.
+This means migrant worker students or their family member (depending on their eligibility status for funding) will need to provide evidence of their continuous employment at the start of each term.

 For full information please see: